The island of Amorgos

 - Visit the villages of Potamos, Tholaria and Lagada

-If you want to experience traditional Cycladic touches, these villages will be a very great place to start.
-They are characterised by whitewashed houses, great views, arches, stairs, narrow alleys and offer a tranquil experience among other trademark features that make the island stand out.
+If you want to experience traditional Cycladic atmosphere, these villages will be the best place to start.
+They are characterised by whitewashed houses, great views, arches, stairs, narrow alleys and offer a tranquil experience among other landmark features that make the island so unique.

 - Acquaint yourself with Katapola and Aegiali

-Katapola and Aegiali are two ports located at the island’s opposite ends.
+Katapola and Aegiali are two ports located at the island’s opposite sides.
 Katapola is located west of Chora and only a 10-minute drive.
-Aegiali, on the other hand, is northwest of Chora and is only a half-hour by car.
+Aegiali, on the other hand, is northwest of Chora and is a half-hour trip by car.
 The port of Aegiali boasts a long and curved sandy beach great for swimming.
-The port also comes with an abundance of accommodation options, Tavernas and bars.
+At the port there is a variey of accommodation options, taverns and bars.
 While Katapola has a number of options for tourist, it does so in a much milder fashion.
-Want to have a little adventure, head to Xylokeratidi once you get to Katapola.
+If you are in for a little adventure, head to Xylokeratidi once you get to Katapola.

 - Explore Chora